Marek-Chalabis/Blood_donation/README.md

 * an employee can register a donor, update him/her and has insight into his/her detailed information
 * the employee can search for a donor using custom filters
 * App tracks donor status through liters of blood donated
 * There are a lot more features like checks if donor is 18+ or create valid PESEL for doonor, please just go throgh code there is all the informations
+* improved security
+* added caches

 To-do list:
 * add application that track blood collection from the blood bank